 Finished goods are stated at the lower of cost and net realisable value.
-Cost is determined on a weighted average cost method and include purchase and delivery costs, net of rebates and discounts received or receivable.
-Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
+Cost is determined on a weighted average cost method and includes purchase and delivery costs, net of rebates and discounts received or receivable.

 Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of fulfilment and the estimated costs necessary to make the sale.
 The allowances against inventory are recognised to account for obsolescence, the expected sales below cost and inventory expected to be lost through shrinkage.
 In recognising the allowance for inventory, judgement has been applied by considering a range of factors including historical loss-making sales, historical inventory shrinkage trends, inventory ageing, seasonality, and product lifecycle.